15 Top-Rated Beaches in Rhode Island

 Despite its secluded location, sections of the three-mile stretch of sand are monitored by lifeguards during the summer months and there are toilet facilities and changing rooms.

 Along with swimming and sunbathing, the area is ideal for bird-watching and fishing, as well as kayaking in Ninigret Pond.
 There is also a small campground here for those who want to enjoy a few nights by the ocean.

 12. Napatree Point Beach, Westerly

 Napatree Point Beach begins at the entrance of the Napatree Point Conservation Area, a birder's paradise just east of Watch Hill in Westerly.
 In contrast to the nearby Watch Hill Beach, Napatree Beach is uncrowded and has no amenities or facilities.
 What you get instead, however, is an abundance of wildlife, especially birds that live in the dune habitats and stop by on their migratory routes.
-This protected area is an ideal place for a quiet day enjoying unspoiled nature.
+This protected area overseen by the Watch Hill Conservancy is an ideal place to visit for a quiet day enjoying unspoiled nature.

 13. Second Beach/Sachuest Beach, Middletown